makise-homura/rumia/README.md

         * `../../templates.d/uptime_cmd.generic`: calling `uptime` command
         through an SSH session to remote computer (using `ssh_cmd`'s output).

+    * `cpuget_cmd`: Print a CPU utilization of remote computer.
+Return value does not matter.
+Could be symlinked to:

+        * `../../templates.d/cpuget_cmd.mpstat`: calling `mpstat` command
+        through an SSH session to remote computer (using `ssh_cmd`'s output).
+        Output will be colorized: 0..9% is light gray, 10..79% is cyan, 80..100% is bright white.

     * `tempget_cmd`: Print a temperature of remote computer's sensor number `$1`, starting from 0, or print "`99.9`" on error.
 Return value does not matter.
 Maximum 7 temperature sensors are now supported, and 6 if the last